MetPX/sarracenia/doc/subscriber.rst

 .. note::
-   directory where configuration is stored is platform and (on Windows) configuration dependent.
+   Directory where configuration is stored is platform and (on Windows) configuration dependent.
 Reasonable places they might be:

    on Windows:  C:\\\\Users\\\\peter\\AppData\\\\Local\\\\science.gc.ca\\sarra